ARCA races at Kansas: Fall race

-The Reese's 150 is an ARCA Menards Series race held at the Kansas Speedway in Kansas City, Kansas.
+The Menards 150 is an ARCA Menards Series race held at the Kansas Speedway in Kansas City, Kansas.
 The inaugural race was held in 2001.
 It has been held on the same weekend as the NASCAR Cup Series' Hollywood Casino 400 since 2009.

-Since 2020, the track has also hosted a second ARCA Menards Series race, held in the spring.

 History

 From 2012 to 2021, this race was the season-finale for the series.
 The race was originally 201 miles and 134 laps long until 2006.
 Each year since 2007 to 2010 and since 2016, the race has been 150 miles and 100 laps long.
 The race was 148.5 miles and 99 laps from 2011 to 2015 to match the name of the race, the 98.9.

 In 2021, the candy company Reese's, which joined ARCA as a corporate partner that year, also became the title sponsor of the season-finale race of the series, replacing Speediatrics.
 Reese's returned to racing sponsorship for the first time in 10 years, as they were previously a sponsor for Kevin Harvick in both the Xfinity and Cup Series when he drove for Richard Childress Racing, but left after the 2010 season.
 In 2022, Reese's switched their title sponsorship to the race at Lucas Oil Indianapolis Raceway Park and the Kansas Lottery, which was the title sponsor of the race from 2004 to 2013, returned as the title sponsor of the race.
 Sioux Chief Manufacturing would replace the Kansas Lottery as the race's title sponsor in 2023.
 Reese's would return as the sponsor in 2024.
+For 2026, the race was moved back to being the site of the finale for the first time since 2021.
+Menards assumed sponsorship rights over Reese's.